shakacode/shakapacker/docs/troubleshooting.md

 1. Read the error message carefully.
 The error message will tell you the precise key value that is not matching what Webpack expects.

-2. Put a `debugger` statement in your Webpack configuration and run `bin/webpacker --debug-webpacker`.
+2. Put a `debugger` statement in your Webpack configuration and run `bin/shakapacker --debug-shakapacker`.
    If you have a node debugger installed, you'll see the Chrome debugger for your webpack config.
 For example, install the Chrome extension [NiM](https://chrome.google.com/webstore/detail/nodejs-v8-inspector-manag/gnhhdgbaldcilmgcpfddgdbkhjohddkj) and